International Society of Automation: Membership

-ISA membership is organized into particular grades: Honorary, Fellow, Senior Member, Member, and Student Member.
-Honorary membership is conferred only upon those individuals who have made noteworthy contributions to the profession and does not require payment of dues.
-Professional members pay dues of $100 per year, and student dues are $10 annually.
-Members in certain countries with lower per capita GDP (relative to US & Europe) may pay dues at a reduced rate, and a grade of "virtual member", with very limited benefits is available for annual dues of $5 to students in certain circumstances.
-After 25 years of membership and satisfaction of an age requirement, members are eligible to become Life Members and exempt from dues payment.
+ISA membership is organized into particular grades: Life, Fellow, Senior Member, Member, and Student Member.
+Professional members pay dues of $154 per year, and student dues are $15 annually.

-The benefits of ISA membership include, among other things, affiliation with an ISA section (see below), a subscription to the ISA's bimonthly flagship magazine InTech, discounts on ISA's products, events and services, and the privilege of viewing ISA standards, recommended practices, and technical papers at no extra charge.
+The benefits of ISA membership include, among other things, affiliation with an ISA section (see below), discounts on ISA's products, events and services, and access to technical documents and knowledge through the ISA content portal, Pub Hub.

-In 2012, ISA introduced a free membership program called an Automation Community Member.

 Sections and districts

 Local ISA chapters are known as ISA Sections.
-A "regular" section consists of at least 30 members (not including student members).
-Sections are commonly organized around a specific geographic area, e.g. Seattle Section, Connecticut Valley Section, Greater Oklahoma Section, France Section etc. There are nearly 170 chartered sections in around 30 countries in North America, South America, Europe, Asia, and the Middle East.
-Sections are separately incorporated, according to the laws of the state, province or other political subdivision in which they are located.
-They are not units of ISA, although their bylaws may not conflict with ISA's.
-As of 2012, there are 146 sections.
+Sections are commonly organized around a specific geographic area, e.g. Seattle Section, Connecticut Valley Section, Greater Oklahoma Section, France Section etc. There are 103 chartered sections in 33 countries in North America, South America, Europe, Asia, Africa, and the Middle East.

 Many sections sponsor training courses, conduct periodic trade shows, and act as a resource to the local industrial community.
 Reflecting their primacy in ISA's early days, sections retain pre-eminent governance authority, as ISA's legislative body, the Council of Society Delegates, is composed of section representatives (delegates) who hold voting power equal to the size of their membership.

 ISA also has nearly 200 student sections, in locations all over the world, principally where the economy has a substantial manufacturing component, and instrumentation and industrial automation are vital academic programs.
 Some student sections have found it difficult to remain active, as it is necessary to continually replace graduates with newer students, and membership is consequently very fluid.